List of women's Draughts World Championship winners

 The Draughts World Championship is the world championship in international draughts, since 1973 organised among women by the World Draughts Federation (FMJD).
 Since 1981 the championship occurs every two years.
 In the even year following the tournament must take place the World Title match.

 The first began in 1973 in the Netherlands and has had winners from the Soviet Union, Latvia, Ukraine, and Russia.
-The current women's champion is Matrena Nogovitsyna, she previously didn't win the championship.
+The current women's champion is Viktoriya Motrichko, she previously didn't win the championship.